reactive-streams/reactive-streams-jvm/tck/README.md

   @Override
   public Publisher<Integer> createFailedPublisher() {
-    // return Publisher that just signals onError instead of null to run additional tests
+    // return Publisher that only signals onError instead of null to run additional tests
     // see this methods JavaDocs for more details on how the returned Publisher should work. return null;
   }